 One of India's neighbours deliberately wants to create trouble in country: VP Naidu

-"We are trying to resolve the dispute on PoK (Pakistan-occupied Kashmir) issue with the neighbor," Naidu said without mentioning Pakistan during the interaction at his residence here.
+"We are trying to resolve the dispute on PoK (Pakistan-occupied Kashmir) issue with the neighbour," Naidu said without mentioning Pakistan during the interaction at his residence here.
+He said a "neighbour" was continuously trying to disturb peace and deliberately creating trouble in India, particularly in Jammu and Kashmir, by "abetting, aiding, funding and training terrorists".

+But India continues to believe in "Vasudhaiva Kutumbakam" (the world is one family), Naidu said.
+Jammu and Kashmir "is an integral part of India and there is no question of any compromise" on the issue, he said.

+On the PoK issue, the vice president said, "We have to address those issues and that is what we are trying to do".
+"India does not want to have a disturbed relationship with anybody including Pakistan".
+India does not believe in war and wants to live peacefully and "have a good relationship with Pakistan too," Naidu said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)